Iqwertz/Depictor/readme.md

 ![commits](https://img.shields.io/github/commit-activity/m/iqwertz/depictor)

 Depictor is a web app that runs on a Raspberry Pi.
-It provides a simple and clean web interface to easily generate and draw images on an 2d plotter.
+It provides a simple and clean web interface to easily generate and draw images with a 2d plotter.
 It features automatic background removal, custom gcode settings, print time estimates, gallery with previous prints and many more features.
-It is currently optimized for GRBL plotter, but the basic feautres should work with most plotter.
+It is currently optimized for GRBL plotter, but the basic features should work with most plotter.

 The image conversion is based on the [Drawbot_image_to_gcode_v2](https://github.com/Scott-Cooper/Drawbot_image_to_gcode_v2) project.